virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ```
 where:

-- `id` - identifier for a custom add-on
+- `id` - identifier of a custom add-on

-The installed add-ons can be located within the **Add-ons** tab at the Jelastic dashboard.
+You can locate the installed add-ons within the **Add-ons** tab at the Jelastic dashboard.

 <center>![new-addon](/img/new-addon.png)</center>

-In the following example, the *nodeGroup* parameter is passed to the *installAddon* action, targeting an add-on at the *bl* (balancer) node group.
+In the following example, the *nodeGroup* parameter is passed to the *installAddon* action, targeting the add-on at the *bl* (balancer) node group.
 ``` json
 {
   "installAddon": {